Lithosphere - Definition, Features, Diagram, FAQs

 Explanation:

-This has been explained in many lithosphere pdf and lithosphere ppt that “During the primordial stage, Earth was in a volatile state.
-AT that time there was nothing called the Lithosphere”.
-And we were not aware of How is lithosphere formed.
+This has been explained in many lithosphere pdf and lithosphere ppt: “During the primordial stage, Earth was in a volatile state.
+At that time there was nothing called the Lithosphere”.
+We were not aware of How the lithosphere formed.
 Then due to the gradual increase in the density, the temperature of the Earth increased.
-As a result of this change, the material inside the Earth began to get separated depending on their densities.
-Which become the reason to the answer of the question that How is lithosphere formed?
+As a result of this change, the material inside the Earth began to separate depending on their densities.
+This becomes the reason for the answer to the question How is the lithosphere formed?

 Consequently, the heavier material (like iron) sank into the centre of the Earth i.e. the core.
 And the lighter material moved towards the surface of the Earth.
-Then with the time the lighter material cooled down and solidified, further it condensed into small size.
+Then with time the lighter material cooled down and solidified, further condensed into small sizes.
 This process leads to the development of the Lithosphere.

 Earth's lithosphere includes the crust and the mantle (uppermost).
 The uppermost mantle is the outer layer of Earth which is solid, rigid and brittle.
 The lithosphere is subdivided into tectonic plates.
 The Lithosphere- Asthenosphere boundary is formed due to the difference in response to stress.
 That’s why the lithosphere deforms elastically while the asthenosphere deforms viscously.